Hamza-92/Library-Management-System-Console-App/CONTRIBUTING.md

 # Contributing to Library Management System (Console App)

-We appreciate your interest in contributing to this project!
+Thank you for your interest in contributing to this project!
 To ensure a smooth collaboration, please follow these guidelines before making contributions.

 ## 🛠 How to Contribute

 ### 1️⃣ Fork the Repository
 To contribute, you first need to create a personal copy of the repository.

-1. Go to the repository: [Library Management System (Console App)](https://github.com/Hamza-92/Library-Management-System-Console-App).
+1. Navigate to the repository: [Library Management System (Console App)](https://github.com/Hamza-92/Library-Management-System-Console-App).
 2. Click the **Fork** button at the top-right to create a copy under your GitHub account.
 3. Clone the forked repository to your local machine.